 On successful completion of this course students should be able to:

-- explain the interaction of physiological and pathological processes in the context of clinical pathology
+- Understand the interaction of physiological and pathological processes in the context of veterinary clinical pathology.

-- compare and contrast oestrus cycles, parturition and abortion in a variety of animal species, including the various diseases that affect each stage
+- Compare and contrast oestrous cycles, parturition and abortion in a variety of animal species, including the various diseases that affect each stage of reproduction.

 University Graduate Attributes